 In 2014, researchers in Germany reviewed multiple cases and previous research, with some interesting findings:

 - The average age of onset is 54

 - More women report experiencing it than men

 - The average frequency of attacks is between once a day and once a week

 - The most common symptoms are noise, fear and sudden sensations of light

-However, researchers at Washington State University in 2015 found that many younger people also experience exploding head syndrome.
+Researchers at Washington State University in 2015 found that many young people also experience exploding head syndrome.

 And their research provided some different insights: